-Laser in situ keratomilieusis, or LASIK surgery, is an outpatient surgical procedure used to treat myopia (nearsightedness), hyperopia (farsightedness) and astigmatsim.
-With LASIK eye surgery in Tacoma and Gig Harbor, the vision correction specialists at Pacific Northwest Eye Associates use a laser to reshape the cornea (the clear covering of the eye) to improve the way the eye focuses light rays onto the retina.
-LASIK may decrease your dependence on glasses and contacts or, in many cases, allow you to do without them entirely.
+In both LASIK and PRK eye surgery, a laser is used to reshape the cornea (the clear covering of the eye) to improve the way the eye focuses light rays onto the retina.
+The goal of LASIK and PRK is to decrease your dependence on glasses or contacts and, in many cases, allow you to do without them entirely.

 Traditionally, LASIK has been performed with a flap making instrument called a microkeratome for the creation of LASIK flaps.
 The microkeratome uses a metal blade that moves across the eye, creating a LASIK flap.
 In the past decade as technology has advanced, laser-based flap makers have replaced the microkeratome in most cutting-edge practices across the country because of the accuracy and safety of the laser flap maker.
 At PNWE, we use a laser flap maker to create your LASIK flap, so your procedure is 100% blade free.
 Once the flap is created, laser vision correction is performed in the stromal bed of the cornea and then the corneal flap is gently put back into position.